 The Posse Donor Fund provides funding to Middlebury College Posse Scholars for emergencies.
 Past recipients have used this for emergency travel, medical needs, and college expenses.
 However, the Posse Donor Fund should be a last resort.
 We encourage scholars to look for outside funding before applying for this, and scholars must first consult with their mentor or the Posse liaison about whether it would be appropriate to apply.

-These limited funds, administered by each Commons, are meant to support students in need in moments of emergency, such as the death of a family member.
-For emergencies, a student’s first course of action should be to contact the Commons dean.
+These limited funds are meant to support students in need in moments of emergency, such as the death of a family member.
+For emergencies, a student’s first course of action should be to contact their student life dean.